Tony falls ill and dreams of a talking fish who

 Palace Amusements operated for 100 years.
 It was added to the National Register of Historic Places, but was still somehow demolished in 2004.
 (The Tillie murals seem to have survived but several dozen other historical artifacts were destroyed either in the demolition or in subsequent years.)
 The Asbury Park boardwalk today has the feeling of a place that is past its prime.
 It has seen its heyday.
 Once upon a time, this town was a rock-n-roll mecca.
 In fact, Springsteen’s first album was named Greetings from Asbury Park, N.J.
 Here is The Boss himself on the boardwalk (you can see Palace Amusements in the background):

 In the final scene, at Meadow’s graduation party, the camera pans through the party crowd.
-All of Tony’s loved ones are there – all, obviously, except for one.
+All of Tony’s loved ones are there—all, obviously, except for one.
 (Angie Bonpensiero, unaware that her husband lies at the bottom of the sea, criticizes him for being absent.)
-The party scene is intercut with several shots of vice and criminal activity taking place around New Jersey.
+The party scene is intercut with several shots of criminal activity and vice taking place around New Jersey.
 It’s all just business as usual.
-Meadow is ecstatic, Pussy is dead and Tony smokes his cigar while the mob’s enterprises continue unabated.
+Meadow enjoys her party, Tony smokes his cigar, and Pussy is permanently submerged while the mob’s multiple enterprises continue unabated.
 Sadness accrues but life goes on.
 The season closes on an image of the ocean, Pussy’s final resting place.
-The tide rolls in and rolls out, it too continues unabated.
+The tide rolls in and rolls out—it too continues unabated.
 The ocean-imagery harkens back to the earlier seaside shots in Asbury Park, that place once associated with vibrant blue-collar music and entertainment, but now conjures thoughts of aging and decay.
 The Stones’ “Thru and Thru,” with Keith Richard’s lonesome voice and sparse guitar, plays like a mourning dirge.
 The song is both a lament for the recently dead and an elegy for something that is lost in America, something that may never be regained.

 R.I.P.
 JAMES GANDOLFINI

-In 2013, I decided I needed to watch The Sopranos again as I began to work on “Sopranos Autopsy.”
+In 2013, I decided I needed to watch The Sopranos again as I was getting ready to start “Sopranos Autopsy.”
 I had just finished watching “Funhouse” and was gathering my thoughts, notes and quotes for the episode when a friend contacted me with the news: James Gandolfini had died of a heart attack in Rome earlier in the day.
 I was shocked and saddened like every other Sopranos fan across the globe.
 Gandolfini managed to stand-out in the Sopranos’ impossibly stellar cast.
 He breathed life into the most complex character in the history of television.
 I don’t know if anyone else on earth could have brought Tony Soprano to life the way that he did.
-Tributes to Gandolfini—the man and the actor—poured in from all directions.
+Tributes to Jim—the man and the actor—poured in from all directions.
 Gov. Chris Christie ordered NJ public buildings to lower their flags to half-staff.
 David Chase released a statement:

 He was a genius.
 Anyone who saw him even in the smallest of his performances knows that.
 He is one of the greatest actors of this or any time.
 A great deal of that genius resided in those sad eyes.
 I remember telling him many times, “You don’t get it.
 You’re like Mozart.”
 There would be silence at the other end of the phone.
 For [wife] Deborah and [children] Michael and Liliana this is crushing.
 And it’s bad for the rest of the world.
 He wasn’t easy sometimes.
 But he was my partner, he was my brother in ways I can’t explain and never will be able to explain.